5ifty/CSGOAPI-WebsiteUI/README.md

 # CSGOAPI-WebsiteUI
-Unfinished project, just uploading so I can merge through my vps
+Unfinished project, just uploading so I can do stuff without hassle through my vps